CameronSima/ZipLine/README.md

 ## Dependency Injection

-Like with middeleware, ZipLine supports dependency injection at the route level or application level.
+Like with middeleware, ZipLine supports dependency injection at the route, router, or application level.
 Dependencies are passed to the handler function as keyword arguments.

 ```python
 from zipline import ZipLine, inject